 Thus Dias formed a group of Gods, half of them being his brothers and sisters and the rest being his children, along with an older deity Aphrodite.

 In the Titanomachy, some of the Titans sided with the Gods, including Aphrodite who was a Titaness, the three brothers Promitheas, Epimetheas, and Atlas sons of Iapetos, and the Titaness Mnemosyne who then became one of Zeus’ mistresses.

 The Gods led by Zeus prevailed, and the defeated Titans were exiled to Tartara(Tartarus in Roman), a dark and miserable place very far away from the Earth, with the Hecatoncheires to be their guards.

 That war is also known as the Clash of the Titans and as prophesied Zeus was able to defeat Kronos thus becoming the third and final king of the Gods.

 The 12 Olympian Gods

 The first five children of Rhea who were freed from their father’s stomach were Poseidon, Demetra, Hera, Hades(Plouton) who became the new god of the underworld, and Hestia.

 Poseidon married one of the Nereids and became the new God of the sea, Demetra took over Kronos’s role and became the goddess of the harvest.

 Dias of course became the king of the Gods but was also the new God of the sky and in particular the God of thunder.
 He settled along with his siblings on the top of mount Olympus from where he ruled the world.

 He married his sister Hera who became queen of the Gods and was the Goddess of women.

 Hades or Plouton became the new God of the underworld and Hestia became the goddess of the hearth.
-Pluto dwarf planet took its name from the Greek god of the underworld(The Roman name was used thought), and not after the dog of Mickey Mouse, as some illiterate Americans think.
+Pluto dwarf planet took its name from the Greek god of the underworld(The Roman name was used thought), and not after the dog of Mickey Mouse.